 We dream of a Cascadia where, every day, we all do something intentional for the love of our bioregion and community.
 Here are a few suggestions on how you can get active today.
 If there is anything we can do to support you, don’t hesitate to be in touch at firstname.lastname@example.org.

-We could all do a better job of stewarding our bioregion through the choices we make every day - reusing materials, buying secondhand, conserving water, planting native and bee-friendly vegetation, supporting local craftspeople, or going the extra mile to smile and greet everyone you encounter.
+We could all do a better job of stewarding our bioregion through the choices we make every day - reusing materials, buying secondhand, conserving water, planting native and bee-friendly vegetation, supporting local craftspeople, or having more meaningful and/or intentional interactions with our communities and neighbors.
 Set a goal this week--and celebrate when you achieve it!

 Check out our reading list for suggested titles in journalism, poetry, essays, and history on bioregional thought and its evolution in Cascadia.

 Do something unexpected and deeply generous for someone else.
 Offer an unexpected gift, share with a stranger in need, contact someone you haven’t spoken to in a long time, or get creative and dream up your own idea for inspiring generosity in the people around you.

 Are you gushing with gratitude for the owner of your local community coffee shop?
 Inspired by a neighbor who volunteers more hours than you thought possible?
 In awe of a local farmer who nurtures vegetable miracles?
 Invite them to interview with you about their journey and goals and share the transcript with us.
 We’ll feature it as part of our Faces of Cascadia series, showcasing Cascadians across our bioregion who put community first.

 Attend a Non-Violent Communications or Conflict Resolution training.
 Conflict is a natural part of human interaction.
 You can contribute to the resiliency of your community by gaining tools for nurturing conflict into understanding.